 Eva eventually survived her incarceration, but many others did not.
 Many of the victims of the Holocaust died due to the harsh conditions of their imprisonment.
 This is still considered murder, because the conditions were a direct result of Nazi policies of persecution.

-Read more about Theresienstadt (Terezin) at the U.S. Holocaust Memorial Museum page
+Read more about Theresienstadt (Terezin) on the the U.S. Holocaust Memorial Museum’s page.

 To learn more about Eva Ginzova (now Chava Pressburger), her career as an artist, and the publication of her brother’s diary, you can visit this site

 Don’t miss the deadline for the Student Creative Arts Contest